CrankOne/hep-soft/README.md

     $ sh mk-venv.sh

-This will leave you with functional bob copy.
+This will leave you with functional Bob copy.

+Note: if you're operating on behalf of dedicated user (e.g. `collector` created as described infra) and experience `Permission denied` error from `virtualenv`, consider either to move the project directory to some reachable location, or check directory-browsing privileges to some of the parent directories (e.g., `/home/user` dir sometimes protected from browsing by members of group `user`).

 # Image hierarchy